 Innovation is more than a buzzword for us.
 Equipped with our own research institute and thanks to strong research collaborations, we do not only implement innovative technologies into our practices as fast as possible, but we also test their efficiency in treatment.

 The goal of our research and partnerships is to develop a novel form of neurorehabilitation that is seamlessly integrated into the daily routine of our patients.
 The goal is that you train yourself by being as active as possible.
-The necessary corrective feedback, assistance and safety measures are provided by intelligent technology and by the interaction with therapists.
+The necessary corrective feedback, assistance and safety measures are provided by intelligent technology and by the interaction with your therapist.

 Patients need to be self-motivated to be active in their daily lives.
 Our motivational research focuses on innovative therapy approaches to incentivise and foster active training and activity in everyday life.